How to Make Thousand Island Dressing With Paprika

 - Let sit in the refrigerate for 20 minutes so the ingredients' flavors can be well incorporated into the dressing.

 I love this Thousand Island dressing recipe.
-It's like crack.
+It's addictive.
 At this point, I won't even make this dressing until I can trust myself to be responsible with it.
 I straight up eat spoonfuls of this.
 It's a delicious dip for fries and onion rings.

 I've never met a store-bought Thousand Island dressing that I really liked.
 I find they contain too much vinegar, lack flavor, or the flavors in the dressing just aren't balanced.
 I'm not sure what it is about store-bought dressing, but it's usually hard for me to find one I like.
 After trying several different brands, such as Wishbone's and Ken's, to name a few, I kind of gave up on finding a yummy Big Mac sauce, and I also didn't really care enough.